daveseah/good-code-examples/sources/browser-javascript/00-base/README.md

 # Javascript in the Browser Examples

 This is a set of source files that load Javascript.
+Use the `npm run <script>` command to see what they look like, where `<script>` is one of the following:

-1. `js-base` - inline js in the `<head>` only
+- `js00-base` - inline js in the `<head>` only
-2. `js-base-body` - inline js at the bottom of the `<body>`
+- `js00-base-body` - inline js at the bottom of the `<body>`

+Future examples:

-3. `js-base-file` - load external js (no loader libraries or module support)
+- `js00-base-file` - load external js (no loader libraries or module support)
-4. `js-base-require` - load external js using AMD module format w/ RequireJS
+- `js00-base-require` - load external js using AMD module format w/ RequireJS
-5. `js-base-module` - load external js using ECMAscript modules
+- `js00-base-module` - load external js using ECMAscript modules

 ## Running

-[link to WIKI installation dev tools requirement]
+_PREREQUISITE: complete the installation described on the [main README file][repo]_

 ```
 cd good-code-examples